 27-28 June 2022 | University of Copenhagen

-Applications for this event have now closed.
-Please see the events page for future events.
+This event has now passed.
+Please see the events & activities page for future events.

 The migration of people, objects and ideas was vital in shaping the ancient world.
 Men, women and children moved around the ancient world, some drawn by opportunities abroad, some forced by need or calamity, and some enslaved and brought to foreign lands against their will.
 With them they brought ideas about the human experience (including migration), and about the divine, as well as technologies for navigating and improving both the physical world and what lay beyond.

 Migration is here understood as a permanent or semi-permanent change of residence.
 Today, as millions of people around the world make that change, migration continues to shape the political, economic, social and cultural worlds we inhabit.
 The 20th Europaeum Classics Colloquium gives researchers in the fields of ancient history, literature, archaeology and philosophy the opportunity to consider this important subject within the ancient world.
 The colloquium seeks to facilitate a discussion about the theoretical and methodological challenges regarding the study of migration and perceptions of the foreigner.